 Burning Season runs from January 15th through May 1stPlease click here for more information and to apply for a permit online.

-- New Smoke Detector requirements are in effect as of December 1st, 2016.
-See our smoke and Carbon Monoxide alarm guidelines for more information.
+- Smoke Detector and Carbon Monoxide Detector requirements: See our smoke and Carbon Monoxide alarm guidelines for more information.

-- Read more about changes related to outside cooking and recreational fires.
+- Read about outside cooking and recreational fires.

 - View information about changes related to placement, use and storage of grills and other cooking / heating equipment.